JemyJenesh/quiz-api/README.md

 ## Running the server

 - Run `docker-compose up -d` to start all the services.
-(It also runs the api server)
+- RUn `yarn dev` to start the api server (runs at localhost:5000 by default)

 ## Available scripts